weidai07/AnimalShelterApi.Solution/README.md

 ### Specification

-This program is designed to
+This program is designed to allow users to search for cats and dogs at local animal shelters as well as the quantity of each animal at the shelter.
+The user can search specifically for either cats or dogs.

 ## Known Bugs